mirunapopescu99/The_SkinBot/README.md

 Developed as part of a Master’s dissertation at UAL: Creative Computing Institute (2025).
 Data Science and AI in The Creative Industries

+LLM Use Disclaimer
+The use of Large Language Models (LLMs) under the name of ChatGPT were used during this project in order to build the code structure such as debugging and refinement.
+The chatbot was tested independently but the LLMs provided assistance in overcoming technical challenges and improving the clarity in documentation.
+All design decisions, implementation choices and final decisions remain my own.